-There are 13 members on the Australian Dance Awards (ADAs) Selection Panel representing each state/territory around the country.
+There are 13 members on the Australian Dance Awards (ADAs) selection panel, representing each state and territory around the country.
 These are the people who need to see your performances!
-You can email invitations to the Nominations Coordinator, or ask for a copy of the contact list so that you can email each member directly.
+You can email invitations to the nominations coordinator, or ask for a copy of the contact list so that you can email each member directly.

 The criteria for panel members is that they should: